mtintes/mtintes.github.io/_posts/2018-06-10-making-a-duffel-bag.markdown

 ### Nylon thread

 This stuff is strong and will be the guts of the bag.
 Find it in the main color of your bag.
 It doesn't have to be spot on.
 You are making a useful bag not the most beautiful bag.
+We will get the number for how much you need in the maths below.

 ### A Needle